ankr/in-a-minute/README.md

   If every automated process fails it's essential that a report is raised to a human being so the issue can be inspected and handled manually.

 - Testing
   This setup is creating an additional Postgres database used only for testing.
 However due to limitations in Prisma it's not feasible to run tests within a transaction (which would prevent database updates from leaking across tests).
-And thus tests are not able to run in parallel due to race conditions, this is the reason for the `--runInBand` flag I have in `package.json` for the `test` command.
+And thus tests are not able to run in parallel due to race conditions.
+  This is the reason for the `--runInBand` flag I have in `package.json` for the `test` command.

 - Validation/Sanitization of input
   For the `/guests/signup` I implemented a very simple validation function using Zod schemas.